container-storage-interface/spec/spec.md

 2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

 It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the `CREATE_DELETE_SNAPSHOT` capability: the onus is upon the CO to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.

-##### The is_ready_to_use Parameter

-Some cloud providers will process the snapshot after the snapshot is cut, i.e., uploading the snapshot to a location in the cloud (i.e., an object store) after the snapshot is cut.
-A process such as uploading may be a long process that could take hours.
-If a `freeze` operation was done on the application before taking the snapshot, it could be a long time before the application can be running again if we wait until the process is complete to `thaw` the application.
-The purpose of `freeze` is to ensure the application data is in consistent state.
-When `freeze` is performed, the container is paused and the application is also paused.
-When `thaw` is performed, the container and the application start running again.
-During the snapshot processing phase, since the snapshot is already cut, a `thaw` operation can be performed so application can start running without waiting for the process to complete.
-The `is_ready_to_use` parameter of the snapshot will become `true` after the process is complete.

-For cloud providers and storage systems that don't have the process, the `is_ready_to_use` parameter should be `true` after the snapshot is cut.
-`thaw` can be done when the `is_ready_to_use` parameter is `true` in this case.

-If the cloud provider or storage system needs to process the snapshot after the snapshot is cut, the `is_ready_to_use` parameter returned by CreateSnapshot SHALL be `false`.
-CO MAY continue to call CreateSnapshot while waiting for the process to complete until `is_ready_to_use` becomes `true`.
-Note that CreateSnapshot no longer blocks after the snapshot is cut.

-A gRPC error code SHALL be returned if an error occurs during any stage of the snapshotting process.
-A CO SHOULD explicitly delete snapshots when an error occurs.

-The `is_ready_to_use` parameter provides guidance to the CO on what action can be taken in the process of snapshotting.
-Based on this information, CO can issue repeated (idemponent) calls to CreateSnapshot, monitor the response, and make decisions.
-Note that CreateSnapshot is a synchronous call and it must block until the snapshot is cut.

 ListSnapshots SHALL return with current information regarding the snapshots on the storage system.
 When processing is complete, the `is_ready_to_use` parameter of the snapshot from ListSnapshots SHALL become `true`.